The Aquarian Age

 -Heindel, Max. ,Teachings of an Initiate.
 Oceanside, California: The Rosicrucian Fellowship, 1955

-And amazement seized them all, and they were filled with awe, saying, "We
+them all, and they were filled with awe, saying, "We have seen

 The matter of the physical world exists in seven states, which are given the following names: solids, liquid, gas, chemical ether, life ether, light ether, and reflecting ether.
 The matter takes on an increasing rate of vibration as it goes from one state to another.
 The particles of matter in the solid have the lowest rate of vibration.
 If a solid is heated, energy is given to the molecules, which speeds up their rate of vibration, which makes them break the solid bonds, and the solid turns into a liquid.
 If a liquid is heated, the molecules speed up their rate of vibration and gain enough energy to jump out of the liquid and fly around freely, thus forming a gas.
 Likewise, the rates of vibration of gaseous molecules can be increased so that they can be broken into atoms and then into elementary particles [protons, neutrons, electrons, photons, mesons, gravitons, et cetera].
 The matter then is in the chemical ether state.
 Further increases in rates of vibration will take the matter into the life ether, light ether, and reflecting ether states.